jacobduncan00/whatnot-sales-tracker/README.md

 # Whatnot Sales Tracker

-Lightweight Chrome extension that automatically shows total sales and estimated after-fee earnings directly on Whatnot livestream pages.
-No clicks required.
+Lightweight Chrome extension that shows total sales and estimated after-fee earnings for Whatnot livestreams.
+All data is displayed in the extension popup, making it resilient to Whatnot UI changes.

 ## Installation